Air Leakage and Blower Door TestingChris Scott2023-11-08T12:29:02-07:00

-Blower Door testing has been in use for many years, but the with the adoption of the 2015 IECC Residential Energy Codes, it has become mandatory for many construction projects in Colorado.
+Blower Door testing has been in use for many years, but with the adoption of the 2015 IECC Residential Energy Codes, it has become mandatory for many construction projects in Colorado.
 Most recently, the Denver Metro Area has adopted the new codes.
-At Scott Home Inspection, we have several air leakage specialists on our team ready to help you meet your building requirements.
+At Scott Energy Services, a divsion of Scott Home Services, LLC, we have several air leakage specialists on our team ready to help you meet your building requirements.

 A blower door test is the only way to determine the air tightness of a home.
 This is measured in Air Changes Per Hour (ACH), and meeting or exceeding 3 ACH is required for all new construction under 2015 IECC.
 Here is what the 2015 International Energy Conservation Code states: